GMM Team - Mission Mosquito

 Ms. Soeffing’s expertise includes inquiry-based learning and employing geospatial technologies in K-12 education, undergraduate, graduate, and professional development programs.
-She is a former classroom science teacher, the first recipient of the AmericaView K-12 GIScience Educator Award, recipient of the Presidential Awards for Excellence in Mathematics and Science Teaching, and was an Einstein Fellow in the NASA Science Mission Directorate Earth Science Division.
+She was the first recipient of the AmericaView K-12 GIScience Educator Award.
+Prior to joining IGES in 2009, she was a classroom science teacher, the first recipient of the AmericaView K-12 GIScience Educator Award, recipient of the Presidential Award for Excellence in Mathematics and Science Teaching, and was an Einstein Fellow in the NASA Science Mission Directorate Earth Science Division.

 Dr. Russanne Low

 Dr. Low has been working at the forefront of citizen science and its application for vector-borne diseases - in Latin America, Africa, Asia, and North America - through IGES projects funded by NASA, NSF, USAID, and Department of State/UCAR.
 These initiatives demonstrate how educators, students, scientists, public health officials, and citizens can work together to reduce risks from mosquito-borne diseases.
 Dr. Low is a member of the NASA Biodiversity and Ecological Forecasting Team, as well as a volunteer scientist on the GLOBE International STEM Network.